What is AWS Compute Optimizer?

 How does AWS Compute Optimizer reduce costs?

 AWS Compute Optimizer’s foundation is built on a robust analysis of the configuration and utilization metrics of your resources, sourced from Amazon CloudWatch over the preceding 14 days.
-This encompasses a comprehensive examination of specifications such as vCPUs, memory, storage, alongside utilization metrics like CPU usage, network activity, and disk operations for currently active instances.
+This encompasses a comprehensive examination of specifications such as vCPUs, memory, and storage, alongside utilization metrics history like CPU usage, network activity, and disk operations for currently active instances.

 By tapping into this wealth of data, Compute Optimizer leverages machine learning to pinpoint patterns and discern the optimal resources for your specific workload, offering recommendations that ensure your resources are neither over-provisioned—leading to unnecessary expenditure—nor under-provisioned—resulting in performance bottlenecks.